-- Research is a slow step by step process of building on top of what has already gone before.
-(We do not want to reinvent the wheel!) - This implies the methodology in our definition. - Once you have a feel for your research question start thinking about how you are going to work towards clarifying your thesis and then the methodology to establish it.
+- Research is a slow (sometime infuriatingly slow) step by step process of building on top of what has already gone before.
+(We do not want to reinvent the wheel!) - This implies the methodology in our definition of the term "systematic". - Once you have a feel for your research question start thinking about how you are going to work towards clarifying your thesis and the methodology to establish it. (what are the criteria for success?)